-There are recording time limits set for the Canon G7X Mark III, but there are also specific things you can do to avoid your recordings stopping prematurely.
+There are recording time limits set for the Canon G7X Mark III (2019 model), but there are also specific things you can do to avoid your recordings stopping prematurely.

 If your Canon G7X Mark III keeps turning off unexpectedly then this post should help you.

-There are differences between the G7X models so if you are looking for information about your G7X Mark II then check out the following post instead:
+There are differences between the G7X models so if you are looking for information about your G7X Mark II (2016 model) then check out the following post instead:

-First let’s discuss the limits suggested by Canon for the maximum recording time per video on the G7X Mark III.
+First, let’s start with the limits suggested by Canon for the maximum recording time per video on the G7X Mark III.

 How Long Can the Canon G7X Mark III Record For?